Halibut

 Health Benefits

-- High-quality lean protein supports muscle development and maintenance without excessive calories
+- High-quality lean protein supports muscle growth and maintenance without excessive calories

-- Omega-3 fatty acids (EPA and DHA) promote cardiovascular health and reduce inflammation
+- Omega-3 fatty acids promote cardiovascular health, reduce inflammation, and support cognitive function

-- Rich in selenium, a powerful antioxidant that supports thyroid function and immune system
+- Selenium acts as a powerful antioxidant and supports thyroid function

 Buying Guide